turbot/steampipe-plugin-aws/docs/tables/aws_ec2_gateway_load_balancer.md

 # Table: aws_ec2_gateway_load_balancer

 Gateway Load Balancer makes it easy to deploy, scale, and run third-party virtual networking appliances.
 Providing load balancing and auto scaling for fleets of third-party appliances, Gateway Load Balancer is transparent to the source and destination of traffic.
-This capability makes it well suited for working with third-party appliances for security, network analytics, and other use cases
+This capability makes it well suited for working with third-party appliances for security, network analytics, and other use cases.

 ## Examples